-• A recording indicator will be displayed in the monitor.
-The monitor also shows the time remaining, or in other words the approximate amount of new footage that can be recorded to the memory card.
+A recording indicator will be displayed and the borders of the shooting display will turn red.
+The display also shows the time remaining, or in other words the approximate amount of new footage that can be recorded to the memory card.

-Recording indicator Video recording time (length of footage recorded)
+- 1 Recording indicator2 Video recording time (length of footage recorded)

-3 Time remaining
+- 3 Time remaining

+- Recording indicator (red border)